daveespionage/Sublime-Text-2-Markdown-Viewer-Plugin/README.md

 `
 * Replace the value for "url" with your local url
 * Set "extended" to "" or remove the setting if you only want to use normal Markdown

+## To-Do

+* Possibly convert plugin to do on-the-fly markdown conversion using this library: https://github.com/trentm/python-markdown2